annihilatoratm/prestashop9-doc/documentation/doc-eng.md

 5.3.
 Open the Prestashop admin panel.
 5.4.
 Navigate to _Modules_ > _Module Manager_ (1).
 5.5.
 Install Module.
     5.5.1.
-Search for "payneteasy" using the search field (2).
+Search for "Payneteasy" using the search field (2).
     5.5.2.
 Click **Install** to install the plugin.
 5.6.
 Confirm installation, even though the module is not verified by Prestashop.